Independent technology comparisons

 • Cook et al. showed that Xenium correlated well with snRNA-seq, but CosMx showed inflated counts of low-expression genes

-• Wang et al. noted that Xenium showed between 2.6—13.6-fold higher gene expression versus MERSCOPE & between 12.3—14.6-fold higher expression versus CosMx
+• Wang et al. noted that Xenium showed between 2.6–13.6-fold higher gene expression versus MERSCOPE and between 12.3–14.6-fold higher expression versus CosMx

 Xenium detected more transcripts on shared genes